 - Photographic images used for security and identification information or for use in internal and external publications

-- Voice recordings of business related telephone calls that you have been notified that the calls are being recorded
+- Voice recordings of telephone calls where you have been notified that the calls are being recorded

-- Copy of driving licence, insurance details and safepass details
+- Copy of driving licence, insurance details, work permits and safepass details

 - Electricity Account number (for Electricity Discount)

-- Vehicle details to facilitate payment of expenses and compliance with legal obligations
+- Vehicle and driving licence details to facilitate payment of expenses and compliance with legal obligations

 - Copy of passport and travel visas